I-am-PUID-0/DMB_Docs/docs/services/postgres.md

 ```

 ### 🗑️ Drop the Riven Database
-> ⚠️ This will permanently delete the Riven database.
-Be sure you’ve backed up anything important.
+!!! warning "This will permanently delete the Riven database.
+Be sure you’ve backed up anything important."

 From the host (one-liner):
 ```bash